Are you new to WordPress and want to know how secure is WordPress?

 Although, getting an SSL certificate is compulsory for all websites.
 But If you are planning to get your Website on WordPress then Go for the standard or the pro SSL certificates.
 The SSL certificates make sure that your passwords and database are secure.
 And even for getting an SSL, you have the advantage of having the penalty from the SSL providers.
 You can also use the free SSL certificate from Cloudflare which is almost as safe as the paid ones but with the paid ones you have the advantage of getting the penalty from the SSL certificate providers.

 Always Backup your Website:

 Having a backup of your website is really a good thing in all situations.
-Being Blogger or WordPress, you must be knowing that WordPress website updated often.
-And taking the backup of your whole websites can be risk-free.
+Being Blogger or WordPress, you must be knowing that WordPress websites are updated often.
+And taking the backup of your whole website can be risk-free.
 You can either backup your website using the cPanel or using any of the Plugins.

 Do not use Wp-Admin as the login page